utilitariant/genetics-notes/content/1. BZ350 Content/(Final) Study Guide.md

 • Wobble base
 • Wobble rules
 • Antibiotic
-## You should be able to....
+# You should be able to....
-• Define the grouping of amino acids based on the R group.
+### Define the grouping of amino acids based on the R group.
+- aliphatic
+- aromatic
+- hydrophobic
+- hydrophillic

 • Experimental advances that helped crack the genetic code.
 • Describe triplet binding assay and how it allowed researchers to crack the genetic code
 • Describe the key structural features of a tRNA molecule.